-Families First Program: Female inmates that need assistance when their sentence has ended to help them transition back into society.
+Families First Program: This program is for female inmates that need assistance transitioning back into society when their sentence has ended.

-AA Program: Male and female inmates that need support for alcohol abuse.
+AA Program: An alcohol abuse program for male and female inmates.
 The support can also be continued when their sentence is finished.

-NA Program: Inmates that wish to have support for narcotics abuse.
+NA Program: A narcotics abuse program for male and female inmates.
 The support can also be continued when their sentence is finished.

-Jail Ministry Program: Inmates that wish to learn about a religion or continue their religious beliefs.
-This is available to make and female inmates.
+Jail Ministry Program: A program for male and female inmates that wish to learn about a religion or continue their religious beliefs.